nikolaDrljaca/gateway-sample/report.md

 - `external`: Usually coupled with `API Gateway`.
 Incoming traffic is distributed among available services.
 - `internal`: A load balancer placed in from of the MS itself, unknown to the gateway or outside world.

-Distribution based on algoritm.
+Distribution based on algorithm.

 ----

 ![](api_gateway.png)
 ----

-# Imlpementation
+# Implementation

 For an implementation of the above concepts, a few possible options exist.